 You could also let your teen know about our coronavirus content hub for young people.
 This includes information on coronavirus and wellbeing, managing feelings about changes to lockdown, plus lots of tips from other young people.

-If they are going into school, this can be a hard time for them.
+If you're a key worker and your teen is going into school, this could be a hard time for them.
 They may be separated from their friends, follow modified timetables, and probably feel like it's very unfair.

 In this situation you could: